 What do we do about rented textbooks or textbooks we plan to sell back to the bookstore?

-Students can mail rentals back at no charge or sell books back to the Pepperdine Bookstore in the fall semester.
+Students can mail rentals back at no charge or sell books back to the Pepperdine Bookstore in the spring semester.

 How do I complete my Professional Development credit since we are not on campus?

 Students are still required to complete their Professional Development credit.
 To view the requirements, event types, and submission deadline, visit the Professional Development Community page.

 Do I still need to do an internship for the full 240-hour requirement?
 Are there alternative

 Internships are an integral part of the experiential learning process and often lead students into career opportunities upon graduation.
 Students will still be expected to fulfill their 240-hour internship requirements and should be actively seeking internship opportunities if not already secured.
 We are regularly checking with our professional networks and job boards to seek out internship opportunities.

 The School of Public Policy has approved a "Flexible Internship Strategy" that has additional options.
 SPP will continue to work with students to obtain substantive policy-based internships to meet the requirement this fall 2020 and spring 2021.
 Students who are still looking for internships, finding it difficult to secure traditional and or remote internship opportunities, or concerned about meeting the 240-hour requirement may now consider the options below.
 Each request to pursue "flexible" options will be considered on a case-by-case basis and will need to be approved by Kirsten Vassie PRIOR to pursuit.
 Students' demonstration of significant progress in securing an internship (meetings with Kirsten, updated resume, cover letters, number of organizations where applications submitted are examples) will be considered in the approval process.

 - Remote work will continue to be an option for approved organizations.